freistil/statusblog/_posts/2012-02-14-network_issues.md

 status: open
 ---

-**ISSUE:** We are experiencing network issues with one of our datacenters.
-Some Server are unreachable.
+**ISSUE:** We are experiencing network problems in the Hetzner datacenters.
+Some of our servers are currently unreachable.

-**CAUSE:** Network issues with the core switches at our datacenters.
-See [Hetzner Statuswebsite](http://www.hetzner-status.de/en.html#351) for further information.
+**CAUSE:** Issues with the datacenter's core switches.
+See the [Hetzner Status](http://www.hetzner-status.de/en.html#351) website for further information.

+**TIMELINE:**

+(15:45) Multiple servers are unreachable again.
 (13:27) All servers are reachable again.
-(15:45) Multiple servers are unreachable again.
+(13:02) Our monitoring alerts many servers as unreachable.